damianhakert/damianhakert.github.io/source/posts/2016-12-14-continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes.html.md

   - deploy
 ```

 The [`stages` element](https://docs.gitlab.com/ce/ci/yaml/#stages) defines the lifecycle of our build.
-We associate each [job](https://docs.gitlab.com/ce/ci/yaml/#jobs) to one stage.
+We associate each [job](https://docs.gitlab.com/ce/ci/yaml/#jobs) with one stage.
 All jobs within a stage are run in parallel and stages are triggered sequentially in the order we define them, i.e. the next stage is initiated only when the previous one is complete.

 #### The `maven-build` job